CoNarrative/glujs-guide-built/view-model-parts.md

 get ('foo')
 ```

-to keep the `get` behavior encapsulated within the viewmodel.
+to keep the `get` behavior encapsulated within the view model.

 To change `get`/`set` behavior (not usually recommended), you can manually add `get`/`set` overrides by using the convention: